-I study public opinion on US foreign policy at two levels: how individuals formulate their attitudes towards a particular area (i.e. foreign aid, international free trade, military interventions, etc.) and how those attitudes do/do not translate into policy.
+I study public opinion on US foreign policy at two levels: how individuals formulate their attitudes towards a particular area (e.g., foreign aid, international trade, military interventions, etc.) and how and when those attitudes do/do not translate into policy.
+My work therefore relies on both experimental and survey methods, as well as qualitative and historical ones.

 Thesis: “Second-World Competition in Vietnam: Analyzing the Implications of the Vietnam War on Sino-Soviet Relations” [.pdf] [abstract].
 Presented research at the 2018 Ohio State University Denman Undergraduate Research Forum.